mjg59/fcop/COC.md

 ### Active Participation

-During _active participation_, you must behave as required in this section, and as further clarified by the **Glossary**.
+We encourage everyone to assume the best in every interaction; to be open, honest, and empathic in all communication; and to demonstrate politeness and professional courtesy in every situation.

+We welcome any closed group of _members_ to engage in any behaviors for which there is explicit and unanimous mutual consent.
+In the absence of such consent, we impose the following restrictions during _active participation_, which are further clarified by the **Glossary**.

 * **Don't Stereotype**.
 Communicate as if every individual were unique.
 * **Don't Moralize**.
 Do not impose your moral system onto others.
 * **Don't Denigrate**.
 Do not denigrate people's physical or mental characteristics.
 * **Don't Harass**.
 Do not interact with anyone who does not consent.
 * **Don't Pry**.
 Do not eavesdrop on private communications of other members.

-We encourage everyone to assume the best in every interaction; to be open, honest, and empathic in all communication; and to demonstrate politeness and professional courtesy in every situation.

 These requirements on behavior apply to _members_ only while they are actively participating in the _community_.
 The standing of _members_ is unaffected by behavior that does not comply with these requirements if this behavior occurs in other communities.